 Energy efficiency can seem like a big, expensive undertaking, but it doesn’t have to be.
-Energy efficiency not only relates to how your home’s heating and cooling system is working, but means that you’re potentially saving money every year.
-Standard practices such as turning off lights when you leave your house, changing out furnace and air filters, and programming your thermostat are a couple of the easiest, most impactful ways to make your home more efficient.
-We all realize that the winter and summer months in Huffman can bring about an heightened dependency on both heating and cooling systems, so why not ensure they’re running at their most efficient levels?
+Energy efficiency not only relates to how your home’s heating and cooling system is working but means that you’re potentially saving money every year.
+Standard practices such as turning off lights when you leave your house, changing out the furnace and air filters, and programming your thermostat are a couple of the easiest, most impactful ways to make your home more efficient.
+We all realize that the winter and summer months in Huffman can bring about a heightened dependency on both heating and cooling systems, so why not ensure they’re running at their most efficient levels?

 Dirty air filters alone can lessen the airflow in your home, resulting in a heating and cooling system that has to compensate by running harder than it would usually.
 Over time, those systems will wear out earlier, resulting in the need for a replacement quicker than you’d like.
 Replacing or cleaning your air filters monthly may considerably alter the life of your system and offer you more consistent comfort as well.

-So what other common tasks can you complete to improve your energy efficiency?
+So, what other common tasks can you complete to improve your energy efficiency?